-- 16. Voice: I don't recall if this particular group vocalized for us, but some groups gave frequent harsh "kip" calls, sometimes stuttered into multiple syllables (similar to vocalizations played back on commercially available mobile phone apps by several folks on the boat) - 17.
+- 16. Voice: Birds in at least one group gave frequent harsh "kip" calls, sometimes stuttered into multiple syllables (similar to vocalizations played back on commercially available mobile phone apps by several folks on the boat, although also similar in quality to Red Phalarope calls). - 17.
 Similar species (include how they were eliminated by your observation): Red Phalarope may be eliminated based on needle-like bill structure, lack of pale at base of bill, light-dark streaking on upperparts, and dark markings on underwing coverts.
 Not all of those features were seen on all of birds in the field, but some combination of those characters are apparent on all birds that were photographed well enough to make out details.
 In the field we scrutinized and photographed several birds that appeared particularly pale or seemed to show more blunt-tipped bills, but found were unable to identify any birds as Red Phalaropes. - 18.
 Photographs or tape recordings obtained? (by whom?
 Attached?): Photos by Robert C. Dobbs, attached - 19.
 Previous experience with this species: Much experience with Red-necked Phalarope in the western U.S., but very little with Red. - 20.
-Identification aids: (list books, illustrations, other birders, etc. used in identification): - a. at time of observation: None - b. after observation: Hayman et al. (1986) Shorebirds: an identification guide - 21.
+Identification aids: (list books, illustrations, other birders, etc. used in identification): - b. after observation: Hayman et al. (1986) Shorebirds: an identification guide - 21.
 This description is written from: X notes made during the observation (notes attached?); notes made after the observation (date:); memory; X photos taken during observation. - 22.
 Are you positive of your identification if not, explain: Yes - 23.
-Date: 26 Sep 2017 Time: 1900 CDT
+Date: 26 Sep 2017___Time: 1900 CDT a. at time of observation: None